-Physical Server A server is a physical hardware system capable of running server software.
+Physical server A server is a physical hardware system capable of running server software.
 A hardware partition or blade is considered to be a separate physical hardware system.
-Physical Processor A processor is generally a physical chip that resides in a physical socket of the hardware partition and contains one or more cores.
-Physical Core Each physical processor contains smaller processing units called physical cores .
+Physical processor A processor is generally a physical chip that resides in a physical socket of the hardware partition and contains one or more cores.
+Physical core Each physical processor contains smaller processing units called physical cores .
 Some processors have two cores, some four, some six or eight, and so on.
-The figure above shows an example of two physical processors with six cores each.
-Hardware Thread A hardware thread is either a physical core or a hyper-thread in a physical processor.
+Virtual core A virtual core is a virtual representation of one or more hardware threads.
+Hardware thread A hardware thread is either a physical core or a hyper-thread in a physical processor.
 Physical Operating System Environment A physical operating system environment (OSE) is configured to run directly on a physical hardware system and is all or part of an operating system instance.